 We’d like to thank all the many, many entrants for their contributions to our first competition and hope that they will consider entering our next writing competition.

 Our next short story competition

-As our first competition was so well received we’ve decided to run two short story competitions each year – our autumn 2017 competition will be announced before the end of June and will run until the end of September, with results announced before the end of November.
+As our first competition was so well received we’ve decided to run two short story competitions each year – our summer 2017 competition will be announced before the end of June and will run until the end of September, with results announced before the end of November.

 While the first competition was focused on personal finance (for reasons mentioned) we expect our next competition to have a broader appeal – watch this space.